syntixi/website/docs/getting-started/installation.md

 :::note

-This tutorial doens't cover detail settings during installation and therefore is only suitable for evaluation purpose.
+This tutorial doens't cover detail settings and therefore is only suitable for evaluation purpose.
-If you're looking for way to install Syntixi for production usage, head over to **[Configuration](configuration.md)** before you continue.
+If you're trying to setup for production environment, head over to **[Configuration](configuration.md)** before you continue.

 :::